iterative/ldb-resources/_README_draft.md

 ### How LDB works

 Data objects in ML normally start life from data mining, data labeling, data cleansing, or data synthesis and accummulate at storage locations.
-LDB indexes storage locations and notes unique data objects along with their annotations (if present).
-This index then can used to construct datasets that work like collections of pointers into the storage.
-Note that LDB does not save data objects internally, and relies on persistent storage locations to access samples in the future.
-This means it is sufficient to grant LDB the read-only access into protected storage locations and never risk accidental data loss during dataset reorganizations.
+LDB can index these locations and note unique data objects along with their annotations (if present).
+Queries into LDB index then can used to construct datasets that work like collections of pointers into the storage.
+Since LDB does not save data objects internally, it relies on persistent storage locations to access samples in the future.
+This means a read-only access into protected storage is sufficient for LDB, and LDB dataset operations can never endanger original data objects.

 <img src="images/ldb-struct.png" width="500" height="288" align="left">